msuhov1988/Mafunca/README.md

     - also returns a reference to the failed function, last successful result and a **shortened chain from the point of failure**
     - this **special object** must be able to throw origin exception(for debugging purposes, for example)
 - let it allows to run the chain partially by specifying the number of steps (this can be useful for testing, for example)

+Thus, this abstraction ensures that each function that runs without errors will not be called again, including within nested chains, regardless of the number of recovery attempts.

 All of this can be useful, given that effectful monads often contain functions that make requests to external systems.
 In such scenarios, it is not uncommon for errors to be caused by external factors rather than our code, and they may be temporary in nature.